EcoJulia/Diversity.jl/test/canonical/README.md

 blessed("measures/unique/Gamma/meta_q0", metadiv(Γ(meta), 0)[1, :diversity])
 ```

-- **Flatten matrices at the call site** — `vec(Z)`. `TOML.print` errors outright on a `Matrix`, and
+- **Flatten matrices at the call site** - `vec(Z)`. `TOML.print` errors outright on a `Matrix`, and
   the helper refuses one with the fix in the message.
 Assert the shape separately in the test, where a
   reader can see it.
 - **Name as `area/thing`**, so `reference.toml` sorts into groups and a diff stays readable.
 - **Prefer several specific numbers to one summary.** The per-subcommunity `subdiv` vectors catch a
   change that redistributes diversity between subcommunities while preserving the metacommunity
   figure; the `metadiv` scalar alone does not.
 Both are blessed for exactly that reason.
-- **Bless both scales.** They aggregate with *different* power-mean orders — opposite ones for the
+- **Bless both scales.** They aggregate with *different* power-mean orders - opposite ones for the
-  relative-entropy measures — so a subcommunity vector can move while its metacommunity summary does
+  relative-entropy measures - so a subcommunity vector can move while its metacommunity summary does
   not.
 - **Keep ordinary assertions alongside the blessed ones.** A blessed number tells you *something
   changed*; a property tells you *the answer is still right*.
 Re-blessing silences the first and must
   never be able to silence the second.
-Both files assert numbers equivalence, the `β̄ · ρ̄ = 1`
+Both files assert numbers equivalence, the `β̄ .* ρ̄ = 1`
-  reciprocal, `α = ᾱ / w`, and symmetry where symmetry is required.
+  reciprocal, `α = ᾱ ./ w`, and symmetry where symmetry is required.
 - **Nothing random.** Build trees explicitly with `createnode!` / `createbranch!` rather than
-  `rand(Nonultrametric(…))`; a random topology re-blesses to noise every run.
+  `rand(Nonultrametric(...))`; a random topology re-blesses to noise every run.
 There is deliberately no
-  seeding here — a fixed structure is readable in the diff, a seed is not.
+  seeding here - a fixed structure is readable in the diff, a seed is not.

 The function is `blessed`, not `canonical`, because **`BioSequences` exports `canonical`** (the
 canonical orientation of a k-mer).
-A file that loads it — `test_types.jl` does — would get an
+A file that loads it - `test_types.jl` does - would get an
 ambiguity between the two rather than either, reported as a bare `UndefVarError`.
 EcoSISTEM has no
 such clash and calls it `canonical`; do not rename this one back to match.